Randhum/MusicPlayer/README.md

 1. Ensure BlueZ is running: `systemctl status bluetooth`
 2. Check adapter is powered: `bluetoothctl power on`
 3. Verify PipeWire/PulseAudio Bluetooth modules are loaded

+### Bluetooth device refresh errors
+If you see errors like `module 'dbus' has no attribute 'UTF8String'`:
+- This is fixed in the current version - the code now uses modern dbus-python APIs
+- Ensure you have the latest version of `dbus-python` installed
+- The code automatically handles dbus type conversions for compatibility

 ### Panel layout issues
 Delete `~/.config/musicplayer/layout.json` to reset to default layout.